-Students with alcohol and/or substance abuse problems or those wanting information about alcoholism or substance abuse should contact a counselor in the Counseling and Student Development Center, Adult Continuing Education, or at any of the off-campus agencies providing counseling and rehabilitation services.
-A listing of off campus agencies is available from a counselor, the Vice President of Student Services Office, or the Adult Continuing Education Office.
+Students with alcohol and/or substance abuse problems or those wanting information about alcoholism or substance abuse should contact a counselor in the Counseling and Student Development Center, or at any of the off-campus agencies providing counseling and rehabilitation services.
+A listing of off-campus agencies is available from a counselor, or the Student Services' office.